Edwing123/newb-quest-intro-to-git-and-github-coding-garden-with-cj/README.md

 # Learning Git and Github with CJ

-I am following the video **Newb Quest - Intro to Git and Github** from Coding Garden With CJ
+Learning from the video **Newb Quest - Intro to Git and Github** from Coding Garden With CJ